M. Konrad Borowicz

 I hold a J.S.D. from Columbia Law School, a Ph.D. in Law from the European University Institute, and an LLM from Duke Law School.
 I obtained my first law degree from Adam Mickiewicz University in Poznan, my hometown.

-Before coming to academia, I was a finance lawyer at Ropes & Gray in London, where my practice focused on leveraged finance, high-yield bonds and restructurings, mainly in the telecommunications and mining industries.
+Before coming to academia, I was a finance lawyer at Ropes & Gray in London, where my practice focused on leveraged finance, high-yield bonds and restructurings in the technology sector.